Three-dimensional search engine Physna wants to be the Google of the physical world – TechCrunch

 Maguire and Sequoia are leading a $20 million bet into the company alongside Drive Capital, the Columbus, Ohio-based venture firm founded by two former Sequoia partners, Mark Kvamme and Chris Olsen.

-“There’s been this open problem in mathematics, which is how you do three dimensional search.
-How do you define a metric that gives you other similar three dimensional objects.
+“There’s been this open problem in mathematics, which is how you do three-dimensional search.
+How do you define a metric that gives you other similar three-dimensional objects.
 This has a long history in mathematics,” Maguire said.
-“When I first met [Physna founder] Paul Powers, he had already come up with a wildly novel distance metric to compare different three dimensional objects.
+“When I first met [Physna founder] Paul Powers, he had already come up with a wildly novel distance metric to compare different three-dimensional objects.
 If you have one distance metric, you can find other objects that are a distance away.
 His thinking underlying that is so unbelievably creative.
 If I were to put it in the language of modern mathematics… it just involves a lot of really advanced ideas that actually also works.”

 Powers’ idea — and Physna’s technology — was a long time coming.

-A lawyer by training and an entrepreneur at heart, Powers came to the problem of three dimensional search through his old day job as an intellectual property lawyer.
+A lawyer by training and an entrepreneur at heart, Powers came to the problem of three-dimensional search through his old day job as an intellectual property lawyer.

 Powers chose IP law because he thought it was the most interesting way to operate at the intersection of technology and law — and would provide good grounding for whatever company the serial entrepreneur would eventually launch next.
 While practicing, Powers hit upon a big problem, while some intellectual property theft around software and services was easy to catch, it was harder to identify when actual products or parts were being stolen as trade secrets.
-“We were always able to find 2D intellectual property theft,” Powers said, but catching IP theft in three dimensions was elusive.
+“We were always able to find 2D intellectual property theft,” Powers said, but catching IP theft in three dimensions was elusive.”

 From its launch in 2015 through 2019, Powers worked with co-founder and chief technology officer Glenn Warner Jr. on developing the product, which was initially intended to protect product designs from theft.
-Tragically just as the company was getting ready to unveil its transformation into the three dimensional search engine it had become, Warner died.
+Tragically, just as the company was getting ready to unveil its transformation into the three-dimensional search engine it had become, Warner died.

 Powers soldiered on, rebuilding the company and its executive team with the help of Dennis DeMeyere, who joined the company in 2020 after a stint in Google’s office of the chief technology officer and technical director for Google Cloud.